jhuang323/cs143b-project2/README.md

 - main.py

-The shell of the program takes in commands from stdin and outputs the output to stdout
+The shell of the program takes in commands from stdin and outputs the PA translations to stdout

 - VMManager